-All bird species require food, water, shelter and nesting spots.
-Birders who understand how to attract hummingbirds will create sanctuaries in their backyards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.
+All bird species require food, water, shelter, and nesting spots.
+While hummingbirds are no different, because these tiny birds are so specialized, their needs are specialized as well.
+Birders who understand how to attract hummingbirds will create sanctuaries in their yards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.

 Food for Hummingbirds

-There are three principle ways to provide tantalizing food for hummingbirds: through plants, feeders and insects.
+There are three ways to provide tantalizing food for hummingbirds: with plants, feeders, and insects.

 - Insects: While hummingbirds are most well known for their fondness for nectar, they also eat a large quantity of insects, including spiders.
 This protein is especially critical during the nesting season, when young hummingbirds need plenty of protein for proper growth.
 To attract hummingbirds to backyard insects, avoid pesticides or insecticides that will kill off this food source and choose flowering plants that are also attractive to insects.
 Nurture beneficial insects in the yard, and leave cobwebs intact so hummingbirds can pluck gnats and other prey from these natural traps.